 Undercover Boss is a reality TV show that secretly brings the person who serves as a company executive into an undercover position alongside employees within the company.
 The connection often results in a financial or promotional benefit to the hardworking employees.
 The concept is moving, as both the CEO and the employees have moments of heroism.
 But after the feel-good show ends, there is still a CEO and employees working within the company.
 That distinction is an important one.

 Our passage today shows us a young church that was struggling with houses and heroes.
 Was church held in a living room really better than synagogue at the temple?
-Were simple dinners better than traditions and festivals?
+Were simple dinners better than tradition and festivals?
 Was a murdered Savior better than a beloved patriarch?

 The author of Hebrews answered their fears with, “Yes, yes, and yes.”